DN-Amsterdam/vue-super-cursor/README.md

 ## Hoverable elements
 The hoverable-elements prop lets you to add objects with a selector (elements) and a class.
-This allows you to define elements that will trigger an even when the cursor hovers over them.
+This allows you to define elements that will trigger an event when the cursor hovers over them.
 It also let's you set a class that will be added to the `<body>` when this happens.
 By default the cursor will trigger the class `.super-cursor--hovering` on the `<body>` when you hover over `<button>` and `<a>` elements.

 ### Example hoverable elements
 Let's assume you have a card that should have a different cursor.
 You could add the hoverable like so: